 Trump administration sues to delay release of Bolton book

-WASHINGTON (AP) — The Trump administration sued former national security adviser John Bolton on Tuesday to stop the publication of a book that the White House says contains classified information.
+The Trump administration sued former national security adviser John Bolton on Tuesday to delay the publication of a book that the White House says contains classified information and that is expected to paint an unfavorable portrait of the president's foreign policy decision-making.

 The Justice Department also is asking a federal court to grant it the rights to all proceeds Bolton earns from the publication of the book.